-When both video and audio are delivered to an RTP receiver, or when either audio or video is delivered using multiple real-time streams (e.g., left eye + right eye), multiple RTP streams may be associated with the same header extension data, e.g., the same pose may have been used for generating multiple streams.
-This may lead to sending the same header extension data multiple times in different streams.
+When both video and audio are delivered to an RTP receiver, or when either audio or video is delivered using multiple real-time streams (e.g., left eye + right eye), multiple RTP streams may be associated with the same RTP HE data, e.g., the same pose may have been used for generating multiple streams.
+This may lead to sending the same RTP HE data multiple times in different streams.

-A sender may reuse the pose RTP header extension of one stream for multiple RTP streams.
-For example, only the video stream carries the pose RTP header extension, but the pose is applicable also for the audio bitstream.
-In this case, the sender shall include the extension attribute media followed by a semi-colon separated list of media ID (MID) values in the "a=extmap" attribute.
-The MID values indicate all media streams for which the pose RTP header extension is applicable to.
-If the extension attribute media is present, then the media description of all bitstreams that reuse the header extension shall include the attribute "mid" as defined in RFC 5888.
+A sender may reuse the XR pose RTP HE of one stream for multiple RTP streams.
+For example, only the video stream carries the pose RTP HE, but the pose is applicable also for the audio bitstream.
+In this case, the sender shall include the extension attribute media followed by a space separated list of media ID (MID) values in the "a=extmap" attribute.
+The MID values indicate all media streams for which the pose RTP HE is applicable to.
+If the extension attribute media is present, then the media description of all bitstreams that reuse the RTP HE shall include the attribute "mid", as defined in RFC 5888 [19].

 NOTE 4: In case there is a mismatch between the frame rates of the streams, the receiver may use the few most recent samples from the source RTP stream to obtain a synchronized sample in the dependent stream via interpolation.
 Alternatively, the receiver may choose to not perform any interpolation and simply use the last available sample from the source RTP stream for the dependent stream.
 It is left to the discretion of the receiver application to select an appropriate synchronization method.